durvadabke2011-sudo/Online-sales-shop/README.md

 - Fact table linked to supporting dimension tables

 ## ▶ How to Use This Project
--Download the .pbix file and dataset
+1. Download the `.pbix` file and dataset
--Open the project in Power BI Desktop
+2. Open the project in **Power BI Desktop**
--Refresh data if required (in case file paths change) -Use interactive filters to explore insights
+3. Refresh the data source if required (in case file paths change)
+4. Explore the dashboard using the interactive filters & slicers

+---

 ## 🎯 Business Value Delivered

--This dashboard enables:
+This dashboard helps businesses to:

--Better forecasting and sales strategy
+- 📈 Improve forecasting and sales strategy
--Improved inventory & category management
+- 📦 Optimize inventory & product category management
--Performance tracking across regions
+- 🌍 Track performance across different regions
--Insightful decision-making for business growth
+- 💡 Make insight-driven and faster business decisions